 Mucus causes blockages that stop enzymes getting out of the pancreas.
-This back-up of enzymes damages the pancreas and also means that children with CF need to take supplementary pancreatic enzymes (called Creon) to help them digest their food.
+This back-up of enzymes damages the pancreas and also means that children with CF often need to take supplementary pancreatic enzymes to help them digest their food.
 As children with CF can have difficulty absorbing fats, proteins and other nutrients, they usually need vitamin supplements as well as a diet that is higher in fat and protein than is recommended for other children.

-Children with cystic fibrosis are very vulnerable to certain bugs (bacteria, viruses and fungi).
-Some of these bugs are very prevalent in certain environments including stagnant water, rotting vegetation, hay and mud.
-These bugs can be very serious, causing permanent damage to the lungs and prolonged additional treatment.
+Children with CF are very vulnerable to bacterial, viral and fungal infections.

+These can be very prevalent in certain environments including stagnant water, rotting vegetation, hay and mud.
+Infections can be very serious, causing permanent damage to the lungs and prolonged additional treatment.